Mozart the Music Processor: music notation software for Microsoft Windows">

 Select a block of music and press F2.
 Only the selected part will play, up to and including the last completely selected measure.
 If no block is selected, the whole piece plays.

 Alternatively use the command which starts playing from the bar containing the insertion point.
-(This command is available from Mozart 5.)
+This command is available from Mozart 5, and in recent versions is managed by the play-back toolbar.

-Method 3: (From Mozart 6) Put a MidiMute control character at the start of each strand you wish to be silent.
+Method 4: Put a MidiMute control character at the start of each strand you wish to be silent.
 (See "mute" in the help system.)

 This problem does not occur in versions Mozart 7 or later.
 If you are using Mozart 6, then installing the latest Mozart 6 service pack will fix it.
 It may be a problem in Mozart 5 specifically.